Pediatric trochleoplasty

 Your knee will get better faster if you flex, bend and move it soon after surgery.
 Patients are also encouraged to put as much weight on their knee as they can tolerate.
 Depending on how their knee feels, the patient will need to use crutches for two to four weeks after their procedures.

-What do recovery and long-term rehabilitation look like?
+What do recovery and long-term rehabilitation look like after pediatric trochleoplasty surgery?

 Our physical therapists will work with you to design immediate and long-term goals for your health, safety and participation in activities.
 We aim to have patients fully rehabilitated and cleared to resume sports within four to six months.

-How do I prepare for the Trochleoplasty procedure?
+How do I prepare for pediatric trochleoplasty surgery?

 If you are young and healthy, there is not typically any bloodwork or extra physician visits needed.
 If you have pre-existing medical conditions, or are above the age of 40, then there will be the need for bloodwork and pre-surgical clearance from either your primary doctor or a specialist.